 Gearing for first phase of COVID-19 vaccine shots, cold chains being put in place

-New Delhi, Dec 09: India is gearing up with 28,947 cold chain points and 85,643 pieces of equipments across the country that are capable of storing vaccines needed for the first set of 3 crore health and frontline workers.
+New Delhi, Dec 09: India is gearing up with 28,947 cold chain points and 85,643 pieces of equipment across the country that are capable of storing vaccines needed for the first set of 3 crore health and frontline workers.

-Additional vaccinators, a digital platform for vaccine delivery and a detailed implementation plan to inoculate 30 crore priority population are being mobilised for the first phase.
+Additional vaccinators, a digital platform for vaccine delivery and a detailed implementation plan to inoculate a 30 crore priority population are being mobilised for the first phase.

-It may be recalled that two top officials of the Luxembourg headquartered B Medical Systems over the weekend held talks with senior government officials, scientists and diplomats on setting up of a cold chain for COVID-19 vaccine.
+It may be recalled that two top officials of Luxembourg headquartered B Medical Systems over the weekend held talks with senior government officials, scientists and diplomats on setting up a cold chain for COVID-19 vaccine.

 Young at risk, those above 50 and frontline staff to get first shot of COVID-19 vaccine